 What are foods that act like sugar?
 Let’s take a look.

-If you already know that there are certain foods that act like sugar, than you know more than most people.
 These foods (mostly grains, fruits, and starchy vegetables) act just like sugar in your body and if you have ever tried to stop eating sugar and were pulled back by your addictions then chances are the foods that act like sugar are to blame.